l-atelier-des-chercheurs/dodoc/README.md

 ##Install DoDoc

+# Method 1 - OSX only
 ### Download the app (simplest way, MacOS only for now)

 Check out the latest releases: https://github.com/l-atelier-des-chercheurs/dodoc/releases

+# Method 2 - All OS
 ### With a terminal (a little more complicated)

 _You need both [git](https://git-scm.com/downloads) and [node.js](https://nodejs.org/) to install DoDoc._